-A cost transfer is an accounting entry that moves an expense from one account to another.
-Expenses to sponsored project accounts must be allowable, allocable and provide a direct benefit to the project receiving the expense.
+A cost transfer is an accounting entry in Workday that transfers an expense from one worktag to another.
+Expenses transferred to sponsored project worktags must be allowable, reasonable, properly allocated, and provide a direct benefit to the project receiving the expense.

 Types of Cost Transfers